mna/0value/posts/A PEG parser generator for Go.md

 [\p{Latin}] // Unicode class name
 ```

-Literals and character classes can have a lowercase `"i"` suffix to indicate that the matching should be case-insensitive:
+Literals and character classes can have a lowercase `"i"` suffix to indicate that the matching should be case-insensitive.
+There was no obvious syntax to use to make this Go-like, so the same syntax as PEG.js was used.

 ```
 'A'i
 "A String"i
-`A raw string"i
+`A raw string`i
 [a-z]i
 ```

 And character classes can start with a `"^"` to invert the condition, so `[^a-z]` means "match anything that is not `a...z`".

+## Dog-fooding

 [peg]: http://en.wikipedia.org/wiki/Parsing_expression_grammar
 [cfg]: http://en.wikipedia.org/wiki/Context-free_grammar